lengzq/QuantumBlackBoxOptimization/README.md

-# Algorithms for two black-box optimizations (demonstrated on a quantum system).
+# Algorithms for two black-box optimizations
+# (demonstrated on quantum optimal control for a transmon qubit).

 Python implementation of AdamSPSA and AdamRSGF algorithms based on the following paper: